Common Camas is a stunning and iconic Northwest wildflower with a sweet, edible bulb and blue-purple flowers.

 Environment and Culture

 Common Camas’ wild home is in wet meadows, wetlands, and moist hillsides up and down the Pacific Northwest.
-While it once grew in magnificent abundance in our region’s valleys, it has since been greatly diminished by urban development and agricultural practices.
+In the last 150 years, since the arrival of Western settlers in the region, Camas has been greatly diminished by disruptive modern agricultural practices, removal of native peoples, and extensive urban development.
+In certain special places, it can still be found growing along a myriad of other native wildflowers like Chocolate Lily, Tiger Lily, and Leopard Lily, as well as wet-meadow grasses like Northwest Territory Sedge and Panicled Bulrush.
 This is a very important plant to restore in our region.
-In certain places, it can still be found along a myriad of other native wildflowers like Chocolate Lily, Tiger Lily, and Leopard Lily, as well as wet-meadow grasses like Northwest Territory Sedge and Panicled Bulrush.

-As a nutritious perennial, Camas has great potential for sustainable gardening and agriculture.
+Even in modern Western agricultural systems, Camas has great potential for sustainable gardening and agriculture.
 In fact, Luther Burbank spent years breeding hybridizing Camas to create bulbs the size of small potatoes.
-With a little effort, Camas could once again be a no-till staple food of our region’s productive agricultural areas.
+With a little effort, this nutritious perennial could once again be a no-till staple food of our region’s productive agricultural areas.

 Harvest, Care, and Preparation

-Traditionally, these prized bulbs were pit-cooked at low temperatures for at least 12 hours, allowing maximum conversion from inulin to fructose - making them sweet and sugary like a pear or fig. These days, we recommend baking in a casserole dish in the oven or in a slow-cooker for minimum 12-18 hours at 200-250 degrees - although one can extend the time for up to 36 hours for an even sweeter taste.
-Eating without cooking properly can lead to bitter tastes and indigestion.
-Check out this recipe on a related blog.
+Camas bulbs need to be cooked at low temperatures for at least 12 hours, allowing maximum conversion from inulin to fructose - making them sweet and sugary like a pear or fig. Native peoples have refined the art of skillfully digging the bulbs with a crafted stick and then slow-cooking Camas in an earthen oven - a finely tuned skill.
+It’s also effective to bake bulbs in a slow-cooker on low or in a casserole dish in the oven at 200 degrees for a minimum 12-18 hours, although if possible, its best to extend the time for up to 36 hours for an even sweeter taste.
+Ensure there is adequate moisture throughout the cooking process.
+NOTE: Eating without cooking properly can lead to bitter tastes and indigestion.
+Check out this recipe on a related blog for more details.